 There are a number of features of a gravitational wave observatory that are of astrophysical importance, one being the minimum characteristic gravitational strain amplitude that is detectable.
-In collaboration with Yan Wang [93] we will calculate the impact gravitational waves have on the observatory by many orders of magnitude.
+In collaboration with Yan Wang [92] we will calculate the impact gravitational waves have on the observatory.